allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 _Thursday June 18, 7:15am-8:30am, 215 Queen St_
 How important are extra-curricular activities?
 Come for a City Bible Forum breakfast, and join the conversation.
 Register at [www.lifeatwork.org.au/events](www.lifeatwork.org.au/events)

+## Badminton This Sunday, From 1:30pm at MSAC
+_Sunday June 21, 1:30pm, 30 Aughtie Drive Albert Park_
+Want to hang out and play some badminton next Sunday?
+Join us for some friendly badminton, followed by some afternoon tea before church.
+Talk to Ross for more info.

 ## You’re invited to a MOLDI Dinner
-_Tuesday June 23 7:30pm at Thai City – 124 Lygon Street Carlton._
+_Tuesday June 23 7:30pm, Thai City – 124 Lygon Street Carlton_
 Meaning Of Life Discussed Intelligently Dinner.
 Please join us as we discuss the big questions of life in a friendly relaxed environment.